Graham-Rush-19/RStudio_template/README.md

 ## How to use

 Click the green 'Use this template' button from [in this repo](https://github.com/Graham-Rush-19/RStudio_template) to copy it.
+If you want to open the project in R and create the files, open RStudio anc lick 'New Project > Version Control > Git', now copy and paste the Code from Github into thew 'Repository URL' and click 'Create Project'.
+You can now 'Commit' changes etc into Github and track the project.

 ## File tree